 A high-end filtration system ensures that the building’s water is healthy to drink and free of sediments, pathogens, and pesticide or herbicide residues.

-All offices are furnished with height adjustable desks that offer variable positions to accommodate the healthy posture and movement of members and staff, while acoustic designs limit the stress and distraction of unwanted noise.
+Height adjustable desks in offices offer variable positions to accommodate the healthy posture and movement of members and staff, while acoustic designs limit the stress and distraction of unwanted noise.

 HAPO has an activity based incentive program for all employees to support fitness and work-life balance.
 The credit union provides gym subsidies and onsite fitness classes.

-HAPO provides healthful eating programs and nutritious snacks for employees, while design choices in eating and bathroom areas minimize the spread of bacteria to maintain a clean and healthy environment.
+HAPO provides healthful eating programs and nutritious snacks for employees, and eating and bathroom areas are designed to minimize the spread of bacteria to maintain a clean and healthy environment.

 Patterns of nature are incorporated throughout the building to instill a sense of biophilia, reducing stress and enhancing clarity of though.
 These patterns can be seen in the living walls, honeycomb-shaped acoustic paneling and light fixtures, exposed cross laminated timber system, and other nature-inspired textures and materials.